aaravmaloo/easypath/README.md

 Working with files and directories in Python can often involve repetitive and verbose code. `pathmagic` wraps the most frequently used operations into simple functions to help make your scripts cleaner, easier to read, and quicker to write.

 ## Features
-## Why use pathmagic?

-Working with files and directories in Python can often involve repetitive and verbose code. `pathmagic` wraps the most frequently used operations into simple functions to help make your scripts cleaner, easier to read, and quicker to write.

-## Features